 Example: Carlos was injured as a result of a broken staircase while in a municipal building.
 Carlos and his attorney file a claim with all of the necessary information and within the time limit.
 Later, Carlos realizes that he does not want to go through with the lawsuit.
 He is not required to under the law, but he kept his options open by filing his claim.

-4. What are the time limits for filing my claim under the California Tort Claims Act?
+4. What are the time limits for bringing a claim?

 Most personal injury claims have a limited time to file a claim.
 However, the statute of limitations, or time allowed to file a claim against government entities is generally shorter than claims against private parties.